 In other words, Integrated Pest Management (IPM) is an effective approach to minimise pest infestation by combining different methods and practices.
 The program aims to protect agricultural settings, your home, garden or other property from pests with minimum use of pesticides.

 The IPM strategy has a long-term focus on preventing pests or their damage and has a safe and harmless impact on humans and the environment.

 Integrated pest management can be separated into several important steps:

-- Make a decision: when monitoring is done, it’s time for decision making.
-On this step, you should set a threshold.
-It is the identified population level which when goes beyond normal then a treatment occurs.
-As it’s very difficult to be defined usually general observations can help with the decision.
+- Make a decision: when monitoring is done, it’s time for decision-making.
+In this step, you should set a threshold.
+It is the identified population level that, when goes beyond normal, a treatment occurs.
+As it’s usually very difficult to define, general observations can help with the decision.
 Furthermore, you should know the specification of the crops, the lifespan of the pest and other conditions while making any decisions.
 This step describes what combinations of biological, cultural, mechanical and chemical methods will be used.

 - Regular inspections: each effective integration pest management program includes at least weekly inspections.
-After the treatment, you should keep an eye on the areas where pests are most likely to hide such as kitchens, agriculture and other places where food source and shelter are available.
+After the treatment, you should keep an eye on the areas where pests are most likely to hide, such as kitchens, agriculture and other places where food sources and shelter are available.
 One treatment usually isn’t enough and they can come back again.
 So be cautious.

 Methods Used in Integrated Pest Management